xshyamx/tattletale/readme.txt

 Tattletale analyzes Java classes in archives (JAR, WAR, RAR, EAR) and builds HTML reports that

-* Identify runtime (bytecode) dependencies on a class level
+* Identify runtime (bytecode) dependencies on a class/package level
 * Find missing classes from the classpath
 * Spot if a class/package is located in multiple JAR files
 * Spot if the same archive is located in different places